matteoferla/GNB2_analysis/README.md

 A second more thorough analysis was done for the pathogenic variants and the gnomAD variants.

-The pathogen variants are scored using code for [https://michelanglo.sgc.ox.ac.uk/VENUS](https://michelanglo.sgc.ox.ac.uk/VENUS).
+The pathogen variants were originally scored using code for [https://michelanglo.sgc.ox.ac.uk/VENUS](https://michelanglo.sgc.ox.ac.uk/VENUS).
-Namely a 4 &Aring; region around the residue of interest is energy minimised by 2x FastRelax and scored. cf. `native_score` below.
-This is because VENUS operates on un-minimised PDBs.
-Then the residue is mutated and scored (cf. `mutant_score_fixed` below).
-After which, the neighbourhood relaxed again (cf. `mutant_score` below).

-For the interface, the &beta; chain is yanked away and the model is repacked ("apo" structure in the code) and scored.
-The interface score is the difference between the holo and the apo structures.

-However, the 2x local FastRelax bound to 4 &Aring; is likely not sufficient to properly account for very large scale backbone changes as some variants, such as the G77R/E seem to induce.
+This is the `variant_assessment.old.py` file and includes an attempt at interface scoring which I was not happy with.
+However, this has been changed and used code from [https://github.com/matteoferla/DogCatcher](https://github.com/matteoferla/DogCatcher).

 ![scores](variant_plots/heatmap_pathogenic.png)